AndersenLab/dry-guide/docs/pipeline-alignment.md

 The `library` column is a useful tool for identifying errors by variant callers.
 For example, if the same library is sequenced twice, and a variant is only observed in one sequencing run then that variant may be excluded as a technical / PCR artifact depending on the variant caller being used.

 !!!
 Important
     The alignment pipeline will merge multiple sequencing runs of the same strain into a single bam.
 However, summary output is provided at both the `strain` and `id` level.
-In this way, if there is a poor sequencing run it can be identified and removed from a collection of sequencing runs belonging to a strain.
+In this way, if there is a poor sequencing run it can be identified and removed from a collection of sequencing runs belonging to a strain. **For this reason, it is important that each id be unique and not just the strain name**

 !!!
 Note
     The sample sheet is a critical tool.
 It allows us to associated metadata with each sequencing run (e.g. isotype, reference strain, id, library).
 It also allows us to quickly verify that all results have been output.
 It is much easier than working with a list of files!